Windframe MCP Server

 Authenticate

-1. Your client opens a browser window.
+1. Your client opens a browser window when authentication is needed.

 3. Your client stores and refreshes the OAuth token automatically.